 The Company determined the transaction price is equal to the up-front fee of \$3,000.
 The transaction price was fully allocated to the single performance obligation and is recognized as revenue on a straight-line basis over the performance period of the research and development services.
-During the year ended December 31, 2020, the Company recognized \$1,500 of license revenue related to the up-front fee received from BeiGene.
-The Company did not have any such license revenue during the year ended December 31, 2019.
+During each the years ended December 31, 2021 and 2020, the Company recognized \$1,500 of license revenue related to the up-front fee received from BeiGene.